Apple's HomeKit has come a long way in the last year or two, from an undernourished platform to a really impressive smart home option.

-Ever-skilled at reading the way the wind's blowing, it's been investing in the system and steadily redesigning it, while signing up key partnerships and collaborations to get in on a par with Amazon's Alexa and Google Home.
+The Californian giant has been using its trademark skill for reading the way the wind's blowing, and has been investing in the system and steadily redesigning it, while signing up key partnerships and collaborations to get closer to being on a par with Amazon's Alexa and Google Home.

 Well, it's certainly working — HomeKit is as good as it's ever been, and can handle pretty much any of the tasks, requests and routines you're likely to want to challenge it with.

-If you've decided to organise your home using HomeKit, though, you might be on the lookout for some inspiration as to what you should actually use it for.
+So, if you're sitting at home thinking about how to expand your HomeKit repertoire, you might be on the lookout for some inspiration as to what you should actually use it for.
 We've selected some of the HomeKit accessories you might like to consider, across a few different categories, to get you started on the road to full smart home nirvana.

 Our guide to the best Apple HomeKit gear around